robbell/plantuml-docker/README.md

 # PlantUML in Docker

-Run PlantUML in a Docker container as part of your build pipeline.
+Run PlantUML in a Docker container.
+For use as part of your build pipeline.

 ## Multiple files by wildcard